sasanka003/JavaScript_Exercise_Submission_Template/README.md

 <li>Other Hosting Platforms: If you prefer a different hosting platform, you can upload the files using FTP or use the platform's deployment methods.</li>
 </ul><br>
-Once deployed, share the URL of your exercise submission webpage with your students or participants.<br>
+Once deployed, copy the URL of your exercise submission webpage and add it to the submission.html file button link so that you can submit a web page redirecting to your deployed webpage.<br>

 Congratulations!
 You have now customized the exercise submission webpage to create your own JavaScript exercise submission platform.
 Students or participants can access the webpage, navigate through the exercises, and submit their solutions.<br>